Linuturk/www.onitato.com/content/articles/chocolatey_on_linux.markdown

     WORKDIR /root

+In the same directory as the Dockerfile, place a file called **choco** with executable permissions.
+The content of this file should be:

+    #!/bin/bash

+    cd /usr/local/bin/chocolatey
+    mono choco.exe "$@" --allow-unofficial

+Build the image like you would any docker image.
+In the directory with the Dockerfile run **docker build -t choco .**

+Then, run a new container based on this new image: **docker run --rm -ti choco /bin/bash**

 Simply cd into the */usr/local/src/choco/choco-stable/build_output/chocolatey* directory and run **mono choco.exe -h** to test the install.
 Should work the way you are expecting.